Scobee Education Center

 • While the Scobee Education center opened in October of 2014, the original Challenger Learning Center of San Antonio (CLC SA) was opened in September of 2000 after a three-year effort by a group of San Antonians who wished to promote this unique science, technology, engineering, and mathematics education experience in response to businesses identifying a lack of employee candidates with the STEM and 21st-century skills needed to expand their companies.
 The Brooks Aerospace Foundation was formed to raise capital funds to renovate a building at the Brooks Air Force Base, which became Brooks City-on Base.
 During its operation, the original Challenger Learning Center served more than 65,000 students and 5,600 teachers in over 2,300 missions.
 More than 900 teachers were provided with specialized in-service training.

-With the development of Brooks City-Base, New Braunfels Avenue construction resulted in the loss of the Challenger facility during a period in 2008 when capital campaigns suffered.
+With the development of Brooks City-Base, the New Braunfels Avenue construction resulted in the loss of the Challenger facility during a period in 2008 when capital campaigns suffered.
 While the Brooks Aerospace Foundation was able to raise the funds to cover the cost of the simulator, the needs of the unique facility were not met and the foundation turned to San Antonio College and its president at that time, Dr. Robert Ziegler, to discuss expanding the planned construction to renovate the Scobee Planetarium to include the Challenger Learning Center.
 Dr. June Scobee-Rodgers, founder of the Challenger Centers nationally and a former SAC student, championed the effort and the first-ever public-private capital campaign through the Alamo Colleges District was initiated.

 The CLC SA on Brooks officially closed on May 31, 2010.
 Within a few weeks, the Brooks Development Authority (owners of the former Brooks AFB) demolished the facility.

-All the stars aligned in 2012 when ground was broken to bring the Challenger Learning Center from its former home at Brooks City Base to join celestial forces with the Scobee Planetarium at San Antonio College, which has brought accessible astronomy to San Antonio since 1961.
 On October 31, 2014, during the grand opening of the new facility, it was announced that the 5 million dollar capital campaign target had been met and the newest member of the Challenger Learning Center network would become the next generation of space simulators for the Challenger network.

 The Scobee Education Center inspires students of all ages to learn and use problem-solving skills, teamwork, communication, and applied math in hands-on and minds-on experiential education.
 The Scobee Education Center is a participating member of the Alamo STEM Ecosystem which contributes to the national STEM Ecosystem Initiative.